epfl-ada/ada-2023-project-renensgang1020/docs/README.md

 These findings shed light on the subtle ways in which national pride and local preference can influence our perceptions and ratings of beer.
 It's a fascinating glimpse into the psychological aspects of beer appreciation that go beyond just taste and quality.

-## Question: 3 Are beer reviewers the biggest bias?
+## Are beer reviewers the biggest bias?

 #### 📚***Lets take a closer look at the ratings data***